Denis Morris Catholic High School

 Denis Morris Catholic High School is a Catholic high school located in St. Catharines, Ontario.
 The school is administered by the Niagara Catholic District School Board.

 Denis Morris provides educational programs and services for students with a variety of learning strengths, needs and abilities.

 Denis Morris is known well for its many exceptional athletes.
-In the past the Reds have dominated in Ice Hockey, winning SOSSA for many years in a row, Wrestling, having many athletes reaching the OFSAA championship for the past two years, and Canadian Football, winning numerous championship in the history of the school.
+In the past the Reds have dominated in ice hockey, winning SOSSA for many years in a row, wrestling, having many athletes reaching the OFSAA championship for the past two years, and Canadian football, winning numerous championship in the history of the school.

 History

-Named after Rev. Denis Morris.
-Former Pastor of St. Catherine of Alexandria Church in 1909 until 1935 when he died.
+The school is named after Rev. Denis Morris, the pastor of St. Catherine of Alexandria Church from 1909 until 1935, when he died.